 Debt pits for the military

 Another problem - falling into a debt trap - is more complex.
-Every few years, the National Bank initiates changes to legislation that are designed to bring order to consumer lending and “qualitatively reduce the debt burden on one borrower.”
+Every few years, the National Bank initiates changes to legislation that are designed to bring order to consumer lending and “qualitatively reduce the debt burden per borrower.”
 In December, the regulator lobbied for a law that would limit microloan rates.
 Since April 24 of this year, another limit has become relevant: 1.5% per day - this is still more than 500% per annum.
 But this limitation applies to financial institutions that provide microloans - in general, a gradual reduction in the maximum rate is expected at the level of 1% per day of the total loan size.
 This will not affect pawnshops.
 According to the NBU, the weighted average annual interest rate of pawnshops on loans for 2023 amounted to 276.9%.

 However, for some reason, it is still possible to lose a soldier’s entire salary in one day, and then the next one, by taking out an online loan.
 Does the National Bank analyze the movement of funds in the accounts of military personnel, does it see this problem?
 And it concerns not only the defenders of Ukraine, but also all citizens.
 It’s no secret that people who play in online casinos most often take out microloans at night.
 Overnight loans have become almost a separate product, which is sold accordingly.
 The availability of loans and the dominance of online casinos ultimately become the reason why sometimes donations from volunteers appear in pawn shops.